Going to a party while trying to maintain a nutritious diet is just about the worst thing ever for me. One of two things usually happens:

 Neither one of these scenarios leaves me feeling good.
 Which is why I embarked on a journey towards active interaction and have been spending a lot more time training and practicing yoga with friends.
 (Read the post HERE).

 But sometimes there are parties, and sometimes they happen when you are in your first week of a Whole30.
-This is not one of those times when scenario number 1 is appropriate, and scenario number 2-however acceptable-simply promotes a feeling of deprivation.
+This is not one of those times when scenario number 1 is appropriate, and scenario number 2-however acceptable-simply promotes an unnecessary feeling of deprivation.
 This is a situation where bringing your own food to snack on is a must, and having everyone at the party gush over it?
 Well, that’s just a nice bonus.

 My solution?
 Almond coconut veggie dip for the win!
 I spent all night explaining what was in the dip, what in the hell is a “Whole30″ and why am I doing it when I already eat like a freak.
 My friends like to take pictures of me when I dig into mac n cheese or cake, to use as evidence that I’m not always a carrot munching weirdo.
 But this time I surprised them with something so delicious-and Whole30 approved-that they spent the better part of the evening hovering over the veggie tray with me, ignoring the two store-bought, dairy-based dips that were on the table.